Written by: Mobeen Akram - National New Homes Account Director

 Getting stuck in the homebuying chain can be frustrating, so many builders are now offering to help with the sale of your existing home.

 If you want to buy a new build, your developer may offer a part-exchange deal where they purchase your home from you and sell it on themselves.
 The major advantage to this is the fact that you have a guaranteed sale.
-There is also no need to deal with estate agents, arrange viewings, or negotiate with multiple potential buyers.
+There is also no need to deal with estate agents, arrange viewings, or negotiate with multiple potential buyers, which can simplify the whole process.

 To have the chance of qualifying for a part-exchange deal, you need to be a current homeowner and you must be moving to a new build home.
 In addition, each developer will most likely have their own set of terms for these transactions.

-The incentive scheme, Own New Rate Reducer, is a mortgage option that gives you the opportunity to buy a new build at reduced interest rates.
-These lower interest rates are valid for a fixed period, usually 2-5 years.
+The incentive scheme, Own New Rate Reducer, is a mortgage option that gives you the opportunity to buy a new build at reduced interest rates, depending on your deposit amount.
+These lower interest rates are valid for a fixed period, usually two-five years, but check with your mortgage adviser first as only a few lenders currently offer the scheme.

 Own New is also available to all homeowners, making it an attractive option for existing homeowners as well as first time buyers.